Doors Open RI: Founder and Program Director

 Spring 2016 to Present

-Doors Open Rhode Island was launched through a 2016 Embark Fellowship from the Swearer Center for Public Service at Brown University.
+Doors Open RI is a recipient of the 2016 Embark Fellowship from the Swearer Center for Public Service at Brown University.

 Seattle Architecture Foundation: Neighborhood Program Development